zebrunner/carina/docs/integration/zebrunner.md

 - `reporting.run.build` - optional value.
 The build number that is associated with the test run.
 It can depict either the test build number or the application build number;
 - `reporting.run.environment` - optional value.
 The environment in which the tests will run.

+Example of the agent.yaml:
 ![agent configuration](../img/agentConfiguration.png)

-More details and examples of Environment variables, Program arguments, Properties file can be found in the [Documentation](https://zebrunner.com/documentation/agents/testng) in the section ‘Tracking of test results’.
+More details and examples of Environment variables, Program arguments etc can be found in the [Documentation](https://zebrunner.com/documentation/agents/testng) in the section ‘Tracking of test results’.

 ###The integration with Zebrunner is in place!